Disgraced politicians on ANC poll list

 It has also seen young people scoring big and a few former Thabo Mbeki allies making a return to the centre of ANC politics.

-As reported by the Cape Times last month, the ANC list handed over to the Independent Electoral Commission yesterday confirmed that two former ANC Youth League presidents – Sports Minister Fikile Mbalula and Public Enterprises Minister Malusi Gigaba – are in the top 10.
+As reported by the Cape Times last month, the ANC list handed over to the Independent Electoral Commission on Tuesday confirmed that two former ANC Youth League presidents – Sports Minister Fikile Mbalula and Public Enterprises Minister Malusi Gigaba – are in the top 10.

 Former ANCYL spokesman Zizi Kodwa and Young Communist League national secretary Buti Manamela have also made the cut.